Make-School-Courses/DS-2.9-Technical-Seminar/portfolio_project.md

 - Classes 7 - 8: Modeling and validation:
   - Select a few appropriate models
   - Train and evaluate the models
-  - Compare results and select the final model
+  - Compare results and select the final (best) model
 - Classes 9 - 10:
   - Carry out cross-validation experiments to tune the final model hyperparameters
 - Class 11: